wessrow/go-ntc-templates/README.md

 ### Return

 `ParseCommand` returns a list of the passed model.
-This is because
+This is because of how TextFSM templates are parsed.
+For endpoints that return multiple outputs of the same type (interfaces, vlans, etc.) should be returned as a list of said output.

+This package takes the same approach and returns a slice containing the parsed struct for each output.

 ## Full Usage Example